The Merge is coming, and it marks a pivotal moment for Ethereum, Sharding, TPS, ENS and Web3.

 The Merge sets the stage for “Sharding”.
 Sharding is a technology that (when fully implemented) is projected to lead to an increased Transactions-Per-Second (TPS) of 100,000/second, which is a staggering increase relative to the current capacity.

 Data from Etherscan shows Ethereum currently has a maximum of around 1.5m transactions per day, which equates to around ~17 transactions per second.
-This is a huge limitation that flows from the current Proof-of-Work design architecture.
+This is currently (as of the date of this article) a huge limitation that flows from the current Proof-of-Work design architecture.

 The EMV Merge + ENS Names & dApps for Web3